-AWS IoT Device Defender is a fully managed IoT security service that enables you to secure your IoT configurations on an ongoing basis.
-With AWS IoT Device Defender, you get tools to identify and respond to security issues.
-AWS IoT Device Defender audits your fleet to ensure it adheres to security best practices, continuously monitors your device fleets to detect any abnormal device behavior, alerts you about security issues as they arise, and provides built-in mitigation actions for these security issues.
+Amazon IoT Device Defender is a fully managed IoT security service that enables you to secure your IoT configurations on an ongoing basis.
+With Amazon IoT Device Defender, you get tools to identify and respond to security issues.
+Amazon IoT Device Defender audits your fleet to ensure it adheres to security best practices, continuously monitors your device fleets to detect any abnormal device behavior, alerts you about security issues as they arise, and provides built-in mitigation actions for these security issues.

-Q. What are the key capabilities of AWS IoT Device Defender?
+Q. What are the key capabilities of Amazon IoT Device Defender?

-Audit AWS IoT Device Defender audits your device-related resources (such as X.509 certificates, IoT policies, and Client IDs) against AWS IoT security best practices (for example, the principle of least privilege or unique identity per device).
-AWS IoT Device Defender reports configurations that are out of compliance with security best practices, such as multiple devices using the same identity, or overly permissive policies that can allow one device to read and update data for many other devices.
+Audit Amazon IoT Device Defender audits your device-related resources (such as X.509 certificates, IoT policies, and Client IDs) against Amazon IoT security best practices (for example, the principle of least privilege or unique identity per device).
+Amazon IoT Device Defender reports configurations that are out of compliance with security best practices, such as multiple devices using the same identity, or overly permissive policies that can allow one device to read and update data for many other devices.

-Rules Detect AWS IoT Device Defender detects unusual device behavior that may be indicative of a compromise by continuously monitoring high-value security metrics from the device and AWS IoT Core (e.g., the number of listening TCP ports on your devices or authorization failure counts).
+Rules Detect Amazon IoT Device Defender detects unusual device behavior that may be indicative of a compromise by continuously monitoring high-value security metrics from the device and Amazon IoT Core (e.g., the number of listening TCP ports on your devices or authorization failure counts).
 You can specify normal device behavior for a group of devices by setting up behaviors (rules) for these metrics.
-AWS IoT Device Defender monitors and evaluates each datapoint reported for these metrics against user-defined behaviors (rules) and alerts you if an anomaly is detected.
+Amazon IoT Device Defender monitors and evaluates each datapoint reported for these metrics against user-defined behaviors (rules) and alerts you if an anomaly is detected.

-ML Detect (preview) AWS IoT Device Defender automatically sets device behaviors for you with machine-learning (ML) models using data across six cloud-side metrics (for example, authorization failure counts, messages sent counts) from a trailing 14-day period.
+ML Detect Amazon IoT Device Defender automatically sets device behaviors for you with machine-learning (ML) models using data across six cloud-side metrics (for example, authorization failure counts, messages sent counts) and seven device-side metrics (for example, packets out, listening TCP port counts) from a trailing 14-day period.
 It then retrains the models each day to refresh the device behaviors based on the latest trailing 14 days after initial models are built.
-AWS IoT Device Defender monitors and identifies anomalous datapoints for these metrics with the ML models and triggers an alarm if an anomaly is detected.
+Amazon IoT Device Defender monitors and identifies anomalous datapoints for these metrics with the ML models and triggers an alarm if an anomaly is detected.
 Compared to Rules Detect, the key benefits of the feature are: it automatically detects operational and security anomalies across fleet devices for ease of use and it dynamically updates expected device behaviors based on new data trends to reduce false positive rates.

-Alerting AWS IoT Device Defender publishes alarms to the AWS IoT Console, Amazon CloudWatch, and Amazon SNS.
+Alerting Amazon IoT Device Defender publishes alarms to the Amazon IoT Console, Amazon CloudWatch, and Amazon SNS.

-Q. How do customers secure devices today using AWS IoT and how does AWS IoT Device Defender help?
+Q. How do customers secure devices today using Amazon IoT and how does Amazon IoT Device Defender help?

-AWS IoT Core provides the security building blocks for you to securely connect devices to the cloud and to other devices.
+Amazon IoT Core provides the security building blocks for you to securely connect devices to the cloud and to other devices.
 The building blocks allow enforcing security controls such as authentication, authorization, audit logging and end-to-end encryption at various levels of strictness based on your configurations.
-Following the AWS shared responsibility model, you own baselining security configurations regularly according to business requirements.
+Following the Amazon Web Services shared responsibility model, you own baselining security configurations regularly according to business requirements.
 However, human or systemic errors and authorized actors with bad intentions can introduce configurations with negative security impacts.

-AWS IoT Device Defender identifies opportunities to use AWS IoT security controls effectively.
+Amazon IoT Device Defender identifies opportunities to use Amazon IoT security controls effectively.
 However, if security misconfigurations are not remediated or new attack vectors are disclosed publicly before devices are patched, the security of connected devices may be compromised.
-AWS IoT Device Defender complements preventative security controls in AWS IoT by helping you identify devices already compromised and initiating quarantine and other corrective actions.
+Amazon IoT Device Defender complements preventative security controls in Amazon IoT by helping you identify devices already compromised and initiating quarantine and other corrective actions.

-Q. Do I need to change device level code to use AWS IoT Device Defender?
+Q. Do I need to change device level code to use Amazon IoT Device Defender?

 No. You can audit your IoT configurations as well as monitor all cloud-side metrics with just a few clicks in the console.
-If you also want to monitor device-side metrics with Rules Detect, you need to make some changes to your device code to publish device-side metrics to AWS IoT Device Defender.
+If you also want to monitor device-side metrics with Rules Detect, you need to make some changes to your device code to publish device-side metrics to Amazon IoT Device Defender.
 Reference implementation for a sample agent can be found here.
-AWS IoT Greengrass and FreeRTOS are fully integrated with AWS IoT Device Defender for both device-side and cloud-side metrics.
+Amazon IoT Greengrass and FreeRTOS are fully integrated with Amazon IoT Device Defender for both device-side and cloud-side metrics.

 If your device platform has available specialized hardware that enables a trusted execution environment, we highly recommend implementing your device agent to run in a trusted environment.
 Consult your hardware security solution vendor for specific guidance on how to implement this type of design.

-Q. Can I monitor non-standard metrics I’ve defined myself using AWS IoT Device Defender?
+Q. Can I monitor non-standard metrics I’ve defined myself using Amazon IoT Device Defender?

 Yes, you can create your own custom metrics to monitor using Device Defender.
 See the documentation for how to start monitoring device-side metrics that you’ve defined.

-Q. How does AWS IoT Device Defender work?
+Q. How does Amazon IoT Device Defender work?

-Audit tasks conduct assessments of your AWS IoT configurations.
+Audit tasks conduct assessments of your Amazon IoT configurations.
 You can launch audit tasks on-demand or on a scheduled basis.
-To increase the accuracy of audit checks and minimize false positives, AWS IoT Device Defender incorporates the context of device interactions with AWS IoT Core.
+To increase the accuracy of audit checks and minimize false positives, Amazon IoT Device Defender incorporates the context of device interactions with Amazon IoT Core.

-AWS IoT Device Defender ingests and analyzes high-value security metrics collected from connected devices and their interactions with AWS IoT Core to continuously monitor device activities and detect abnormal device behaviors.
+Amazon IoT Device Defender ingests and analyzes high-value security metrics collected from connected devices and their interactions with Amazon IoT Core to continuously monitor device activities and detect abnormal device behaviors.
 When you use Rules Detect, the metric data is continuously evaluated against user-defined behaviors; when you use ML Detect, the metric data is continuously evaluated by automatically built machine-learning models to identify anomalies.
 The collection and emittance of device metrics is optional.
 However, it’s highly recommended.
-AWS IoT Device Defender provides reference implementation and documentation for device agents responsible for collecting and emitting the device-side metrics.
+Amazon IoT Device Defender provides reference implementation and documentation for device agents responsible for collecting and emitting the device-side metrics.

-The results from scheduled audit tasks and any detected device activity anomalies are published to the AWS IoT Console and are accessible through the AWS IoT Device Defender API.
-Additionally, you can configure AWS IoT Device Defender to send results to Amazon SNS topics for integration with security dashboards or triggering automated remediation workflows.
+The results from scheduled audit tasks and any detected device activity anomalies are published to the Amazon IoT Console, Amazon IoT Device Defender API and are accessible through Amazon CloudWatch.
+Additionally, you can configure Amazon IoT Device Defender to send results to Amazon SNS topics for integration with security dashboards or triggering automated remediation workflows.

-Q. How does AWS IoT Device Defender ML Detect model training work?
+Q. How does Amazon IoT Device Defender ML Detect model training work?

-AWS IoT Device Defender uses machine-learning models to monitor and identify anomalous datapoints for device behavior metrics in ML Detect.
-While AWS IoT Device Defender is building its initial ML model, it requires 14 days and a minimum of 25,000 metric datapoints per metric to generate the model.
+Amazon IoT Device Defender uses machine-learning models to monitor and identify anomalous datapoints for device behavior metrics in ML Detect.
+While Amazon IoT Device Defender is building its initial ML model, it requires 14 days and a minimum of 25,000 metric datapoints per metric to generate the model.
 Afterwards, it updates the model every day as long as the minimum 25,000 metric datapoints per metric are met.
-If the minimum datapoint requirement is not met, AWS IoT Device Defender will attempt to build the model on the next day.
-It will retry daily for 30 days before discontinuing the model.
+If the minimum datapoint requirement is not met, Amazon IoT Device Defender will attempt to build the model on the next day.
+It will retry daily for 30 days before discontinuing the model updating.

-Q. How do I address false positive alarms from trained models when using AWS IoT Device Defender ML Detect?
+Q. How do I address false positive alarms from trained models when using Amazon IoT Device Defender ML Detect?

 1. Change the number of consecutive datapoints required to trigger alarm: If you frequently get false alarms due to metric data spikes, you could use this setting to require multiple consecutive datapoints to be anomalous before getting an alarm.